 When telling his story as a grown man, the boy was quite particular about the reason for this odd custom.
 Moving out of the regular home and into the barn was like going on holiday, a change from the daily routines during the winter.
 It was a celebration of summer.

 It was also an opportunity to give the two abodes a thorough wash.
-In the old farming society, taking care of your animals, buildings, and tools were both a vital necessity – and a source of considerable pride.
+In the old farming society, taking care of your animals, buildings, and tools were both a vital necessity – and a matter of considerable pride.

 Today, there are still remnants of this old way of life.
 Many modern-day Norwegians have cottages by the sea or in the mountains and forests.
 They flock there during the holidays, particularly for Easter and during the short and intense summer.
-For all generations, a sense of the old Norway still lingers in their minds, fuelled by childhood memories and stories told to them by parents and grandparents.
+For all generations, a sense of the old Norway still lingers in people’s minds, fuelled by childhood memories and stories told to them by parents and grandparents.

 Many of today’s cottages have all the mod cons required in this day and age – but equally many are just simple abodes, echoing the past.
-What you will rarely find is a cottage without a fireplace.
-The all-important and ancient fireplace.
+What you will rarely find is a cottage without a fireplace; the all-important and ancient fireplace.
 A link to the early Norwegians who came to this fascinating landscape after the last ice-age – some 12,000 years ago.

 Recommended read: The old Norwegian farm – the tradition of summer pasture